mindexpert7546/Postgres-to-CSV/README.md

     This will connect to the PostgreSQL database, fetch data from the specified table, and export it to a CSV file (`output.csv`) in the project root.
 Image files will be saved in the `images` directory.

-2. Customize SQL Query (Optional):
+2. Customize SQL Query (Optional): Via QueryDetails.xlx

-    Edit the SQL query in the `DataProcessor` class within `main.py` to fetch data based on your specific requirements:

-    ```python
-    # Customize your SQL query here
-    cur.execute("SELECT * FROM your_schema.your_table")
-    ```

-    Replace `your_schema` and `your_table` with your specific schema and table names.

-3. View the Output:
+3. View the Output: In output folder followed by csv name in excel

-    The exported CSV file (`output.csv`) will contain the selected data columns.
-Image files will be saved in the `images` directory with filenames generated based on the first two columns of the fetched data.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.